beccasaurus/SpecMap/README.markdown

 SpecMap
 =======

-SpecMap is a micro testing library for Dart.
+SpecMap is a micro testing library for Dart (100 LOC)

 SpecMap is *intentionally* very limited and I don't intend on adding many, if any, features to it.